 Foods can trigger hot flashes.
 Many women react to certain foods by having increased numbers of hot flashes.
 If we pay attention to our diet we may find that 3 or 4 days of tomato sauce or aged cheese, or 3 or 4 days of double shots of espresso cause an increase in the hot flash rate.
 Other women who have allergies or sensitivities to some foods may notice that they trigger an increase in hot flashes.
 As we age some foods or drinks such as alcohol, may trigger the heat even though it had not been a problem in the past.

 Learn more about specific foods that often increase hot flashes.

 Medications and drugs can also trigger hot flashes, such as raloxifine, a medication for reducing breast cancer risk (but increasing uterine cancer risk) in postmenopausal women who have osteoporosis. and tamoxifen, also used to treat both female and male breast cancer.

 Stress and emotional reactions, with their accompanying surge of various hormones are another source of heat creation.
 When aggravated or upset, we release the stress hormones epinephrine and norepinephrine which elevate blood flow - the flight or fight response.

-The reality is that while we were pre-menopausal, our bodies had a method of regularly removing certain toxins - the monthly menstrual cycle.
-That option no longer remains and we begin to accumulate waste products within various systems of the body as evidenced by development of many health and vision diseases as we age.
+The reality is that while we were pre-menopausal, our bodies had a great method of regularly removing certain toxins - the monthly menstrual cycle.
+That option is gone and we begin to accumulate waste products within body systems as evidenced by development of age-related health and vision conditions..